Work Happens on Microsoft Teams A recent Exoprise customer survey found that 60-70% of application…

 Having Office 365 service health issues today?

 IT wants to streamline its global monitoring operations and ease access to reporting.
 Doing so will provide insight into usage, uptime, and availability of O365 services.
+Because downtime affects business continuity.
 Covid disrupted the work culture and our daily lives.
 Everyone is working from home today.
 As a result, IT leaders are eager to ensure that all cloud services are readily available.

 But instead of accessing these apps through the data center, employees go to the Internet.
 Experience and productivity at each location vary by internet, ISP, gateway, proxy, etc. Businesses need visibility of SaaS performance to optimize and enhance the digital experience.

-So, the question is how do you monitor Office 365 service health?
+So, the question is how do you monitor Office 365 cloud service health status in a dashboard?
+Because Office 365 services can have issues!

 Exoprise CloudReady is designed for the same.